-Due to the financial unsustainability of indefinite 5.00% annual wage increases, the City Manager recommends annual employee increases of 4.00% (1.00% COLA and a 3.00% step or progression).
+Due to the financial unsustainability of indefinite 5.00% annual wage increases, FY26 contains an annual employee increase of 4.00% (1.00% COLA and a 3.00% step or progression).

 Sadly, funding restraints do not permit the City to maintain all pay grades in an equitable distribution with the rising minimum wage.
-The City Manager proposes continuing to condense the ranges of the lowest pay grades' minimums to meet the minimum wage law while maintaining equitable maximum rates.
-Since the majority of the lowest pay grades are part-time and seasonal positions, the City Manager does not believe the City will see a negative impact on recruitment as these employees typically do not work long enough to be concerned with progressing through their respective pay grades.
+FY26 continues to condense the ranges of the lowest pay grades'

+minimums to meet the minimum wage law while maintaining equitable maximum rates.
+Since the majority of the lowest pay grades are part-time and seasonal positions, I do not believe the City will see a negative impact on recruitment as these employees typically do not work long enough to be concerned with progressing through their respective pay grades.
 Specifically, the FY26 proposed Employee Pay and Classification Plan has pay grades one through three with the same minimum rate (\$14.00 an hour) as opposed to the standard 5.00% differential in pay grades.